Jeff-Russ/jeffpack-for-wordpress/README.md

 The Jeffpack code is a WordPress Plugin / Theme pair for styling your WordPress sites and individual posts via Shortcodes.
 The plugin contains much of the functional part of CSS and JavaScript whereas the Theme fills in more visual details capturing the feel of naturally aged paper.
 Textures and shadows are everywhere but are so subtle they are nearly subliminal.

+The `.gitignore` is more like a "git DON'T ignore" in that it whitelists (first with `*` then `!whatever`) the code being added and doesn't touch anything in WordPress else unless you do something new in `.gitignore`.
+Also it's all been specified in `.git/info/exclude` instead of `.gitignore` but you can add more rules by creating a `.gitignore`.

 ## Installation

-The `.gitignore` is more like a "git DON'T ignore" in that it whitelists the code being added and doesn't touch anything in WordPress else unless you change the `.gitignore`.
-Just `cd` to the root of the WordPress site and checkout various branches in without touching the WordPress Core code like this:
+To get started with installation just `cd` to the root of the WordPress site and checkout various branches in without touching the WordPress Core code like this:

      $ ssh MY_USERNAME@MYSITE.COM
      password: ********